NECK LIFT (LOWER RHYTIDECTOMY)

 A NECK LIFT, OR LOWER RHYTIDECTOMY, IS A SURGICAL PROCEDURE THAT IMPROVES VISIBLE SIGNS OF AGING IN THE JAWLINE AND NECK

 - Excess fat and skin relaxation in the lower face that creates jowls

 - Loose neck skin

 - Muscle banding in the neck, which created abnormal contours

 The loss of youthful contours in the face and neck can be due to a variety of factors, including heredity, gravity, environmental conditions, and stress.

 A traditional neck lift incision often begins in the hairline at the level of the sideburn, continues down and around the ear and ends in the posterior hair.
 Fat may be sculpted or redistributed from the jowls and neck.
 The tissue underlying the neck skin is repositioned, and commonly the platysma muscle is tightened.
 Skin is redraped over the uplifted contours and excess skin is trimmed away.
 A separate incision under the chin is often necessary for the liposuction of this area and for the repair of the muscle.
 Sutures or skin adhesives close the incisions.

 A limited incision neck lift may involve incisions only around the ear.
 While the incisions are shorter, the results may be more limited.

-A neck lift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a neck lift becomes appropriate and complement the results of surgery.
+A neck lift can only be performed surgically; non-surgical rejuvenation treatments such as Ultherapy cannot achieve the same results but may help delay the time at which a neck lift becomes appropriate and complement the results of surgery.